larrybotha/eggheadio-sql-fundamentals/README.md

 ERROR:  column "users.last_name" must appear in the GROUP BY clause or be used in an aggregate function LINE 1: SELECT MAX(first_name), last_name FROM Users;
 ```

+## 10. Conditionally Select out Filtered Data with SQL Where